MattDodsonEnglish/docs/readme.md

 ### Responsive Tables

-Responsive tables are required and essential for adding tabular content and allowing tables to be scrolled horizontally.
+To add tabular content and allowing tables to be scrolled horizontally, responsive tables are required and essential.
 You can make any table responsive across all viewports by wrapping a `table` with `.responsive-table`, for example:

 ```html
 <div class='responsive-table'>